billmullen42/Tests_OpenBreweryAPI/README.md

 7) (personal preference) In the checkboxes below, select "Save responses" and "Keep variable values".
 8) Click the blue button "Run OpenBrewery..."

-Test run should include 3 iterations of 4 requests each, and a total of 33 tests
+Test run should include 3 iterations of 4 requests each, and a total of 33 tests.

 # Test information
-Each request is called with two happy-path tests (Iterations 1 and 2), and one negative test (Iteration 3)
+Each request is called with two happy-path tests (Iterations 1 and 2), and one negative test (Iteration 3).

 ## List Breweries
 https://api.openbrewerydb.org/breweries